jhpyle/docassemble/_docs/docker.md

 [Docker] saves every image it uses to disk.
-So if you ran `docker run` two years ago, [Docker] downloaded the image `jhpyle/docassemble` and stored a copy of it.
-If you ran `docker run` today on the `jhpyle/docassemble` image, [Docker] would use the downloaded image from two years ago instead of downloading the latest image from [Docker Hub].
+So if you ran `docker run` two years ago, [Docker] downloaded the image `jhpyle/docassemble` and stored a copy of it on the disk.
+If you then run `docker run` today on the `jhpyle/docassemble` image, [Docker] would use the downloaded image from two years ago instead of downloading the latest image from [Docker Hub].

 The **docassemble** images take up a lot of disk space.
 One of the